IBM/FfDL/etc/converter/ffdl-wml.md

 4. Copy the new YAML file and use it for your FfDL/Watson Studio Deep Learning training job.

 5. Note that all the T-shirt size in Watson Studio Deep Learning requires GPU, so that will be the default conversion.
 If you only want to run on CPU, please modify the `gpus` section to 0 along with `cpus` and `memory` based on your need.
-Also change the framework version with the one enabled in CPU.
+Then, change the framework version with the one enabled in CPU.
 You can find the list of CPU framework version at [user-guide.md](../../docs/user-guide.md#1-supported-deep-learning-frameworks).
 Below is the T-shirt size table between Watson Studio Deep Learning and FfDL.

 | T-shirt Tiers     | GPUs    | RAM (GB) | CPUs |
 | ------------- | ------------- | --------------- | --------------- |